fayazfazul97/demo/README.md

 ## Assumptions to state in the rationale

 - Account weights (1 to 5) are suggested by the model from size clues in the notes and edited by the reviewer in step 3a; GMV figures are not in the data.
-- Quarter capacity (30 points) assumes a five-person team, six two-week sprints, roughly five points per sprint after support load.
+- Quarter capacity (30 effort points, adjustable in the sidebar) assumes a five-person team, six two-week sprints, roughly five points per sprint after support load.
-- Effort hints map to points 1 / 3 / 8; "unclear" becomes a one-point discovery spike rather than a guess.
+- Effort hints map to effort points 1 / 3 / 8; "unclear" becomes a one-point investigation rather than a guess.
+Severity (1 / 2 / 3) is a multiplier on impact, not a unit of work.
 - Clusters are hypotheses about shared root causes.
 They are the highest-leverage judgement in the tool and the first thing support would need to verify.